ElAbdulRezak/Windows-Tweaks-And-Optimization/README.md

 🛠️If you encounter an error that will affect your Windows 10 and later operating systems, feel free to report it.

 💰Don't forget to donate if you like my project and want it to develop further.

-🖥️Operating System Requirements: Windows 10 or 11 (All Support Version 21H1,1809 and Etc..)(Windows 8 and 7 coming soon)

 ⚙️What the optimization files contain